Aria Storage Engine

 Additionally, internal on-disk tables are in the Aria table format instead of the MyISAM table format.
 This should speed up some GROUP BY and DISTINCT queries because Aria has better caching than MyISAM.

-1, tables will be transactional, meaning all changes are logged to a transaction log, and synced at the end of the statement.
-This will marginally slow down writes and updates, but makes the table crash-proof, so that if the server dies before the statement ends, all changes will roll back to the state at the beginning of the statement.
+TRANSACTIONALtable option is set for an Aria table, then the table will be crash-safe.
+This is implemented by logging any changes to the table to Aria's transaction log, and syncing those writes at the end of the statement.
+This will marginally slow down writes and updates.
+However, the benefit is that if the server dies before the statement ends, all non-durable changes will roll back to the state at the beginning of the statement.
 This also needs up to 6 bytes more for each row and key to store the transaction id (to allow concurrent insert's and selects).

 PAGE_CHECKSUM= 0: If index and data should use page checksums for extra safety.